ashutoshmjain/gita/src/mathuraChap08.md

 > When you cut copy and paste the truth, the burden of character development is taken by the reality.
 You still need to write the story - exactly as it happened!

 Angel digressed a bit - following the lead from `Mahabharata`, the idea percolated quickly beyond races, geographies and cultures.
 All future ideologies must describe their truth in a scribed narrative - Bible, Quran, Physica, Principia, Relativity - and hundreds of more.
 Over generations, such narratives led to human subspecies - monks, doctors, engineers, builders, metallurgists, bitcoiners, and thousands of more - to strive in a skill oriented metaverse we know as the world of literate - text-enabled humans.
-It is a hybrid existence - body moves in physical world, but our mind is always locked in some narrative.
+It is a hybrid existence - body moves in physical world, but mind is always locked in some narrative.

 Fairy understood the concept - she responded back with greater insight - The physical freedom is to choose a place of your living, but mental freedom is to practice the narrative of your choice - your rabbit hole - she laughed.